hashicorp/nomad-driver-podman/README.md

 ## Features

-* use the jobs driver config to define the image for your container
+* Use the jobs driver config to define the image for your container
-* start/stop containers with default or customer entrypoint and arguments
+* Start/stop containers with default or customer entrypoint and arguments
 * [Nomad runtime environment](https://www.nomadproject.io/docs/runtime/environment.html) is populated
-* use nomad alloc data in the container.
+* Use nomad alloc data in the container.
-* bind mount custom volumes into the container
+* Bind mount custom volumes into the container
-* publish ports
+* Publish ports
-* monitor the memory consumption
+* Monitor the memory consumption
-* monitor CPU usage
+* Monitor CPU usage
-* task config cpu value is used to populate podman CpuShares
+* Task config cpu value is used to populate podman CpuShares
 * Container log is forwarded to [Nomad logger](https://www.nomadproject.io/docs/commands/alloc/logs.html)
-* utilize podmans --init feature
+* Utilize podmans --init feature
-* set username or UID used for the specified command within the container (podman --user option).
+* Set username or UID used for the specified command within the container (podman --user option).
-* fine tune memory usage: standard [nomad memory resource](https://www.nomadproject.io/docs/job-specification/resources.html#memory) plus additional driver specific swap, swappiness and reservation parameters, OOM handling
+* Fine tune memory usage: standard [nomad memory resource](https://www.nomadproject.io/docs/job-specification/resources.html#memory) plus additional driver specific swap, swappiness and reservation parameters, OOM handling
+* Supports rootless containers with cgroup V2

 ## Building The Driver from source